 Responsibilities of the DPU's Gas Division

-The mission of the DPU's Gas Division is to ensure that the seven investor-owned gas companies in Massachusetts provide their customers with the most reliable natural gas at the lowest possible cost.
+The mission of the DPU's Gas Division is to ensure that the six investor-owned gas companies in Massachusetts provide their customers with the most reliable natural gas at the lowest possible cost.

 The regulation of the natural gas industry in Massachusetts requires the Gas Division to review: